Taking the bus from Rimini to San Marino for a day trip to my 113th UN-Listed Member State.

 I have always liked to do something memorable for my birthday.
 And what better way (other than to be with my wife back home in Mexico) than to backpack the world’s fifth-smallest independent nation?

-Would have love to have stayed the night but budget restraints meant it just wasn’t viable and the only hostel in San Marino had reviews mentioning bed bugs.
+I would have loved to have stayed the night, but budget restraints meant it just wasn’t viable, and the only hostel in San Marino had reviews mentioning bed bugs.

 So, like my trip to Monte-Carlo in Monaco, I day-packed San Marino.